 Harvest dinner at Suttcliffe Vineyards

 At Dunton anything is possible with a little warning – romantic dinners or private camp fires with s’mores are prepared with aplomb.
 Guests come for the fly fishing on the Dolores River of which there is 9 miles of waterways to fish guided or unguided, mountain biking, a taste of the wild-west with a day pack riding and the endless hiking trails.
-In the winter, snow shoeing, ice skating and heli-skiing right out of the center of town replace the summer activity.
+In the winter, snow shoeing, ice skating and heli-skiing right out of the centre of town replace the summer activity.
 Dunton town feels like a home from home, guests may do as little or as much as they please.
 The only thing they absolutely must do is work up enough of an appetite for the next spoiling feast served up by chef Carrie and her talented team in the old saloon.
 It’s a little slice of heaven on earth.